ZeyaulHaque0786/Coffee-Sales-Dashboard-in-Excel/README.md

 # Coffee-Sales-Dashboard-in-Excel
-A Coffee Order Dashboard developed in Microsoft Excel using Pivot Tables, Power Pivot, and advanced functions like XLOOKUP and INDEX-MATCH.
-The dashboard provides insights into sales performance, top customers, country-wise sales, and trends over time with interactive slicers.
+Designed an interactive Coffee Order Dashboard in Microsoft Excel using Power Pivot, Pivot Tables, and advanced lookup functions to analyze sales trends, customer behavior, and product preferences.